An MRCP scan is a scan that uses magnetic resonance imaging to produce pictures of your liver, bile ducts, gallbladder and pancreas.

 - Gallstones (choledocholithiasis).

 - Biliary strictures.

 - Pancreatic cysts.

 The bile ducts and nearby structures

 Bile is made in your liver.
-The liver is in the upper right part of your tummy (abdomen).
+The liver is in the upper right part of your abdomen (tummy).
 Bile passes from liver cells into tiny tubes called bile ducts.
-These join together (like the branches of a tree) to form the common bile duct.
-Bile constantly drips down the common bile duct, and through an opening called the papilla into the the first part of your gut after your stomach (the duodenum).
+These join together like branches of a tree to form the common bile duct.
+Bile constantly drips down the common bile duct, and through an opening called the papilla into the first part of your gut after your stomach, the duodenum.

 How does MRCP work?

 MRCP uses MRI technology.
 It is essentially an MRI scan, which uses a strong magnetic field and radio waves to create pictures of tissues, organs and other structures inside your body, on a computer.
 Sometimes you may receive an injection of 'contrast' when you have this test.
 Contrast is a substance that enhances the MRI picture.
 It makes it easier for doctors to see various parts of the body.